Gromov-Witten/Hurwitz wall-crossing: Del Pezzo

 By Lemma \ref{RHformula},

 in particular, $\mathsf m$ is even.
-More generally, any connected component of $\vec F_{\beta, \mu}$ admits a similar description with the difference that there might more markings on possibly disconnected $C$ by which it attaches to $\widetilde{P}$, i.e. $P$ has more nodes.
-These components are not relevant for our needs, as it will be explained below. \\
+More generally, any connected component of $\vec F_{\beta, \mu}$ admits a similar description with the difference that there might be more markings on possibly disconnected $C$ by which it attaches to $\widetilde{P}$, i.e., $P$ has more nodes.
+These components of $\vec F_{\beta, \mu}$ are irrelevant for the purpose of determining the truncation of $I$-function, we refer to Section \ref{why} for more details.